TypiCal25/Knowledge/Career/Skills/Web2/MERN/Typescript.md

 7. `object`
 8. `function`

-Type guards help TypeScript "Narrow" down the types
+Type guards help TypeScript "Narrow" down the types.
+## User Defined Type Guards
+In order to define a User-Defined type guard, we would need to define a function whose return type is a **type predicate**.